appetitlang/appetit/README.md

     fpm -t rpm --rpm-os linux -p appetit.rpm [for x86_64 builds]

+This is not well tested so you shouldn't depend on this as a reliable way of making an installer.

 ### Testing
 Tests are rather haphazardly written so far but there are an increasing number coming.
 To run what's available, run `go test ./...` in the root of the `src/` directory.